 What is the construction around The Bean?

-The construction is part of necessary maintenance by the city of Chicago to enhance the visitor experience and increase accessibility to the area around The Bean.
-This includes replacing pavers and making other repairs and upgrades to the plaza area.
+The construction was part of necessary maintenance by the city of Chicago to enhance the visitor experience and increase accessibility to the area around The Bean.
+This included replacing pavers and making other repairs and upgrades to the plaza area.

 When will the construction around The Bean be completed?